Twisted (co)homology of non-orientable Weyl semimetals: Background

 As noted in Sec.~\ref{sec:WSMtoppys}, the bulk topology of Weyl semimetals gives rise to surface Fermi arcs via the bulk--boundary correspondence.
 This correspondence can be made precise using the language of homology.
 To this end, assume the existence of a projection $\pi:\TT^3\to\TT^2$ that maps the bulk onto a two-dimensional surface Brillouin torus, and let $W' \coloneqq \pi(W)$ denote the surface projection of the set of Weyl nodes $W$.
 The projection $\pi$ induces a map $\pi_*$ between homology groups, called the \emph{pushforward} on homology classes:

-where $[s]$ denotes the homology class corresponding to a Dirac string configuration $s$ (i.e.\ the set of Dirac strings which are topologically equivalent to $s$).
+where $[s]$ denotes the homology class represented by a Dirac string configuration $s$.
 As it turns out, the resulting surface homology class $\pi_*\left(\left[s\right]\right) \coloneqq \left[\pi\left(s\right)\right]$ is precisely the homology class of the physical Fermi arc~\cite{Mathai2017a,Mathai2017b,Gomi2020}.
 In other words, loosely speaking, Fermi arcs can be considered surface projections of bulk Dirac strings; this is illustrated in Fig.~\ref{fig:physics_vs_cohomology}(b).

 One can apply similar reasoning to the rest of the exact sequence in Eq.~\eqref{eq:semimetal-homology-sequence}, resulting in a similar exact sequence on the surface:

 Calculated in terms of explicit groups, this sequence takes on a similar form to Eq.~\eqref{eq:semimetal-MV-explicit}: